How To Write a Cover Letter for Your Next Teaching Job

 Cover Letters are designed to highlight your experience, so make sure you do just that – highlight.
-Refrain from detailing every accomplishment you’ve ever achieved and, instead, boil it down to the most important or relevant ones.
+Refrain from detailing every accomplishment you’ve ever achieved and, instead, mention the more relevant and important ones.
 Your intention is simply to get your foot in the door!
-You can always expand on your experience and achievement during an interview.
+You can always expand on your experience and achievements during an interview.

 Show schools you care about the position by tailoring your resume to the specific job.
-This is easier than it sounds!
-Once you create a general template, you can tweak certain words or phrases that you find in the job posting, or that are specific to the school district.
+This is a lot easier than it sounds!
+Once you create a general Cover Letter template, you can change certain words or phrases that you find in the job posting, or that are specific to the school district.
 These small changes can go a long way!

 A hiring manager will likely read your Cover Letter before ever speaking with you.
 Use your Cover Letter as a way to introduce yourself.
 Highlight your accomplishments and share your passion for teaching.
 Remember, although it’s okay to let a bit of your personality shine through, always make sure to keep it professional.

 Use your Cover Letter to demonstrate how you would make a great fit for their school.
-You want to make them believe you are precisely the teacher they’ve been waiting for.
-Communicate how your talents and experiences align with the culture and goals of the campus or district; you may need to research the school to do this effectively!
+You want to show them that you are precisely the teacher they’ve been waiting for.
+Talk about how your talents and experiences align with the culture and goals of the campus or district; you may need to research the school to do this effectively!

 Cover Letter Samples

-If you need some inspiration, check out these four sample Cover Letters from teachers:
+Looking for some inspiration?
+Check out these four sample Cover Letters from teachers: